A question a lot of people ask me when they’re thinking about taking up the sport Is “How Dangerous is Kitesurfing”.

 And things can easily go wrong even when they’re not our own fault – but it’s knowing what to do when it happens that can make the difference between a drama and a catastrophe.

-So let’s look at how to kitesurf safely and at least minimise the risks.
+So let’s look at how to kitesurf safely and keep it fun!

 A big proportion of kitesurfing “incidents” are down to either failure of our kit or using the wrong kites for the conditions.